-Lake Winfield Scott Trail is a 0.6 mile moderately trafficked loop trail located near Suches, GA that features beautiful wild flowers and is good for all skill levels.
+Lake Winfield Scott Trail is a 0.9 mile moderately trafficked loop trail located near Suches, Georgia that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 An easy walking loop around the lake.
 Lake Winfield Scott is a beautifully secluded lake away from the more heavily travelled roads.
 At an elevation of 2,800' it is usually comfortable even in mid-summer and there is a small beach and swimming area as well as picnic area.
 The trail encircles the lake and offers views of Blood and Slaughter mountains from the south side.

 This trail is an easy hike.
 Two thirds of the walk is on a clear pathway, with only a short wooded trail having roots and uneven ground.
 Gorgeous scenery; a mountain lake with the rays of sunrise burning through the mist and fog coming off the water will make for an inspiring morning.
 After a full day hiking, canoeing, or fishing settle down beside the fire and enjoy one of their many campsites.
 This park has other trails to offer as well so don't limit yourself to the short lake loop.
 Hike Jarrard Gap about a mile or so and you will converge with the Appalachian trail and have miles of hiking available.
 Bring the kids , I am certain the young children will have a blast at the playground or beach area.